msfjarvis/msfjarvis.dev/content/posts/how-i-use-git.md

 > I say _files_, because Git includes a hierarchy of how Git settings take effect.
 Within a repository, settings are first looked up in `.git/config`, and then in `$HOME/.gitconfig` which allows having per-repository settings as necessary.

 My `.gitconfig` file can be found in my dotfiles [here][1].
-I'll go over some of the less self-explanatory things here.
+Most of the settings keys are self-explanatory, the rest I'll go over below.

 - `core.pager` / `interactive.difffilter` switch my `git diff` and `git add --patch` views to use [diff-so-fancy][2].

 ![diff-so-fancy rendering the diff of a commit][3]

-- `pretty.fixes` adds a pretty format called `fixes` which lists commits in a format that is used by the Linux kernel developers to link to commits, the fixes for which they were committing.
+- `pretty.fixes` adds a ['pretty'][10] format called `fixes` which lists commits in the style that is used by the Linux kernel developers to link to the commits which introduced the bug they're fixing in their current commit.
+It adds a chain of historical reference to identify common bug patterns that are repeatedly occuring, which can then allow teams to devise ways of avoiding them.

 ```
 ➜ git log --pretty=fixes